-According to the Mental Health Foundation, at least one in six of us have experienced a common mental health problem in the last week.
+According to the Mental Health Foundation, at least one in six of us experienced a common mental health problem last year.
 That’s a scary statistic.

 We are all recovering from the impact of a global pandemic that disrupted everything, caused fear, unemployment, and isolation on a scale never before seen in most of our lifetimes.
 It’s entirely understandable that our mental health is still fragile.

 The benefits of green therapy for our mental health and wellbeing have long been documented.
 Being in nature, or even viewing scenes of nature, reduces anger, fear, stress, and increases pleasant feelings.
 A 2016 study from Natural England, commissioned by the University of Essex and Mind, the UK’s leading mental health charity, found that taking part in nature-based activities significantly contributed to a reduction in mental health conditions such as anxiety, stress and depression.
 What’s more, exposure to nature not only makes you feel better emotionally, it contributes to your physical wellbeing, reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.